sagemath/trac_to_gh/Issue 2373.md

 # Issue 2373: relicense the javascript part of the sage notebook bsd

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2373

 Original creator: was